 Recipe below, as well as the products I recommend for making this.
 Enjoy :-)

 - Preheat oven to 425 degrees F and line a rimmed baking sheet with parchment paper.

-- In a medium bowl, mix zucchini, olive oil, chili powder, garlic powder, cayenne pepper, and salt/pepper until well coated.
+- In a medium bowl, mix the diced zucchini, olive oil (2 tablespoons), chili powder (1/2 teaspoon), garlic powder (1/2 teaspoon), cayenne pepper (1/8 teaspoon), and salt/pepper until well coated.

 - Spread evenly on baking sheet and roast for 25 minutes, or until zucchini is browned.

-- Serve sprinkled with lime juice, cotija cheese, and chopped fresh cilantro, if desired.
+- Serve sprinkled with lime juice, cotija cheese, and chopped fresh cilantro.

 - Other ingredients and veggies, such as corn, chickpeas, summer squash, etc. can be added by roasting with the zucchini.

 - Make it vegan: omit the cotija cheese or substitute with a vegan-friendly alternative.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.